 This unique figure-of-eight trail is centred on the Cotswold town of Winchcombe, and offers walkers a number of ways to discover the hidden gems of the northern Cotswolds.

 Head east, and you’ll follow the Farmcote Valley to Guiting Wood.
 Then you'll traverse through quiet valleys and tranquil villages, to Stanway House and its delightful restored watermill.
 Head west, and you’re almost immediately treated to breathtaking views from Langley Hill before dropping down into Gretton and across to Alderton.

 After skirting around Dumbleton Hill and Cleeve Common, you’ll descend towards Winchcombe enjoying a lovely view of Sudeley Castle and the surrounding countryside as you enter the town.

 How do you celebrate the 60th jubilee of your walking association?
 Well, if you’re the Ramblers’ North Cotswold Group, you create a walk through rural Gloucestershire.
-What’s more, you make it 65 miles long, and in the rough shape of a diamond.
+What’s more, you make it 104km long, and in the rough shape of a diamond.

 It is a decidedly picturesque walk.
-The trail cuts up over the hills, through the remains of a few lost medieval villages and along the peaceful River Windrush, from which it takes its name.
-One for walkers keen looking for a day of Cotswold charm.
+Sights you'll see along the way include Sudeley Castle, Gazeley Wood and Westfield House.
+The trail cuts up over hills, through the remains of a few lost medieval villages and along the peaceful River Windrush, from which it takes its name.
+One for walkers keen looking for a day filled with undeniable Cotswold charm.